How To Actually Calm Down (Part 1) - The Biology of Stress

 Everyone’s window of tolerance is different.

-This is because regulation of the nervous system is a spectrum.
+This is because regulation of the nervous system is varied.
 Regulation isn’t an on/off switch.
 It’s more like a continuum from highly dysregulated to highly regulated.

 Also, it’s difficult to pinpoint when someone will move from regulated to dysregulated.